-Cerro Tololo Inter-American Observatory (CTIO) is a division of the National Optical Astronomy Observatory and is a complex of astronomical telescopes and instruments located at 30.169 S, 70.804 W, approximately 80 km to the East of La Serena, Chile, at an altitude of 2200 metres.
+Cerro Tololo Inter-American Observatory (CTIO) is a division of the NSF's National Optical-Infrared Astronomy Research Laboratory and is a complex of astronomical telescopes and instruments located at 30.169 S, 70.804 W, approximately 80 km to the East of La Serena, Chile, at an altitude of 2200 metres.

-NOAO-South Facilities and Operations provides summit and base facilities infrastructure services to Programs that operate on AURA-O property.
-Details of the Services provided by NOAO-South Facilities and Operations can be found in Service Level Agreement and generally include road maintenance, common electrical power systems, water and waste water systems, communications, contracted security service, emergency medical services, lodging service, meal service, transportation services, and others.
+NOIRLab Facilities and Operations provides summit and base facilities infrastructure services to Programs that operate on AURA-O property.
+Details of the Services provided by NOIRLab Facilities and Operations can be found in Service Level Agreement and generally include road maintenance, common electrical power systems, water and waste water systems, communications, contracted security service, emergency medical services, lodging service, meal service, transportation services, and others.

 US Embassy Santiago: (56-2) 330-3000